jukaLang/Juka/README.md

 [![Build Status](https://app.travis-ci.com/jukaLang/Juka.svg?branch=master)](https://app.travis-ci.com/jukaLang/Juka)

+Juka's goal is to be a universal programming language that can run on any platform.
+Juka is being built on top of .NET network and runs on any platform that supports .NET.

-Juka is currently being built as an isolated worker for Microsoft's Azure Cloud Server.
+Juka can be run as a function for Microsoft's Azure Cloud Server.
-The goal of the project is to leverage the power of cloud servers to quickly compile large programs.

-Juka can also be used as a desktop application and can compile programs into executables.
+Juka can also compile programs into executables.

-It can also compile into a standard .NET .dll which can be used in other projects.
+### Downloading Juka
+Latest Juka version can be found at https://github.com/jukaLang/juka/releases

+Juka's source can be downloaded at https://github.com/jukaLang/juka

 ## Running Juka
-Juka can be ran on a Microsoft Azure's cloud or using an emulator on a destop pc.
-Check out https://github.com/jukaLang/juka
+Juka can be run on a Microsoft Azure's cloud, or it can be run as a standalone application

 ## Contributing
 - Create a new branch, work on it, and create a pull request once you are done working on the feature.

+## Folder Structure:
-### Examples
+### ./examples
 - Provides you examples to get you started on using Juka

-### src/JukaAzureFunction
+### ./src/JukaAzureFunction
 - Azure Function runtime code.
-Set this as a "startup project".
+Used to run Juka Azure function on Microsoft's Azure Cloud Server

-### src/JukaCompiler
+### ./src/JukaCompiler
-- .NET .dll library that can be used in any C# projects including Xamarin for building iOS/Android Apps, .NET Core for building cross platform apps for Mac/OS, Windows Apps, and Windows desktop applications.
+- The core of the language.
+The code compiles into .NET .dll library that can be used in any C# projects including Xamarin/MAUI for building iOS/Android Apps, It is mainly used to build cross-platform apps for Mac/OS, Windows Apps, and Windows desktop applications.

-### src/JukaUnitTest
+### ./src/JukaUnitTest
-- Unit tests
+- Unit tests to test JukaCompiler

+### ./src/Juka
+- Contains GUI (coming soon)

 ### Visual Studio/Development Requirements
-##### Make sure you have .NET installed in Visual Studio 2022
+##### Make sure you have the latest Visual Studio installed

 The following Visual Studio packages required to run and develop Juka: